// Features

 Type Shape Description

 document Rounded rectangle An uploaded file in the workspace.
-Node size scales with chunk count -- documents with more text content appear larger.
+Node size scales with chunk count, documents with more text content appear larger.
 The popover shows the chunk count and a preview excerpt.

 memory Circle A saved memory associated with the workspace.
 Memories are facts, preferences, or instructions that the model has recorded.
 The popover shows the memory category and source type (model or user).